openflighthpc/concertim-ansible-playbook/ansible/README.md

 * Root access on that Ubuntu machine.
 * The Ubuntu machine needs to be configured to not use "Predictable Network Interface Names".
 That is to use `ethX` naming instead of `enpXsY` style naming.
 This repo ships with an ansible playbook that can be used to configure the machine to use `ethX` style network names.

 ## Overview

-The process can be
+The process is as follows.
+Steps 2 through 7 are described in more detail below.

 1. Log into your Ubuntu machine and gain root access.
 2. Gather GitHub and S3 credentials.
-3. Install ansible and dependencies
+3. Install ansible and dependencies.
 4. Clone this git repository and checkout the correct tag.
 5. Configure the First Time Setup Wizard (FTSW) data.
 6. Optionally run the prep playbook to configure the network naming convention.
 7. Run the build and configure playbooks.

-Steps 2 through 7 are described in more detail below.

 ## Gather GitHub and S3 credentials